GodChosen/kode-kloud-engineer/Linux/README.md

 The system admins team of xFusionCorp Industries has set up a new tool on all app servers, as they have a requirement to create a service user account that will be used by that tool.
 They are finished with all apps except for App 2 in Stratos Datacenter.

 Create a user named anita in App Server 2 without a home directory.

+**#4 Linux Services**

+ As per details shared by the development team, the new application release has some dependencies on the back end.
+There are some packages/services that need to be installed on all app servers under Stratos Datacenter.
+As per requirements please perform the following steps:

+a.
+Install httpd package on all the application servers.

+b.
+Once installed, make sure it is enabled to start during boot.